OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/profiles/account-and-transaction-api-profile.md

 ### Multi-Authorisation Consent for Corporate Accounts

-OBL Specification doesn't provide a specific state modelling for Account Access Consent resource where the Authorisation cannot be completed by a Single Authoriser.
+Open Banking Specification doesn't provide a specific state modelling for Account Access Consent resource where the Authorisation cannot be completed by a Single Authoriser.

 It's up to ASPSP to engage with AISP/PSUs to enable them to facilitate the Account Access in such cases, with an alternative workflow, and the ASPSP must document the behaviour on their Developer Portal.